Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Results

 \subsection{Hit Rate Performance}

 Figure~\ref{fig:hit_rate_summary} summarizes the hit rate performance of the MLLMs compared to the results reported by \cite{Saporta2022-lo}, consisting of an expert human (radiologist) benchmark and a convolutional neural network (CNN) baseline.
 A random baseline is also presented, which reflects the expected performance if cell selections were made uniformly at random over the grid.
+The random baseline is computed per pathology by first computing the chance level for each image (\# ground truth cells / total cells) and then averaging across all images for that pathology.

 Between the three MLLMs, GPT-5 had the highest average hit rate across pathologies (49.7\%), followed by GPT-4 (39.1\%), and MedGemma (17.7\%).
-All models underperformed the CNN baseline and human benchmark on average, which showed 59.9\% and 80.1\% average hit rates across pathologies, respectively.
-The average random baseline across pathologies with 11.9\%, indicating that MedGemma performed only marginally above chance.
+All models underperformed the CNN baseline and human benchmark on average, which showed 59.9\% and 80.1\% average hit rates, respectively.
+The average random baseline across pathologies was 11.9\%.

 Different trends were observed for different pathologies.
-GPT-4 and GPT-5 both outperformed the CNN baseline on enlarged cardiomediastinum (hit rate of 92.3\% for GPT-4, 89.6\% for GPT-5, 49.8\% for CNN) and cardiomegaly (hit rate of 89.1\% for GPT-4, 72.0\% for GPT-5, and 50.7\% for CNN).
+GPT-4 and GPT-5 both outperformed the CNN baseline on enlarged cardiomediastinum (hit rate of 92.3\% for GPT-4, 89.6\% for GPT-5, 81.8\% for CNN).
 GPT-5 showed the greatest improvements ($\ge$20\% higher hit rates) over GPT-4 on atelectasis, consolidation, edema, and pleural effusion, though it still underperformed the CNN baseline on these pathologies.
-MedGemma exhibited the lowest performance on every pathology, with its largest margin over chance occurring for cardiomegaly.
+GPT-4 exhibited its highest performance over GPT-5 for cardiomegaly (hit rate of 89.1\% vs. 72.0\%).
+MedGemma underperformed for each pathology, with its largest margin over chance occurring for cardiomegaly.
 These overall findings were robust to the resolution of the grid overlay, where halving the size of each cell showed similar patterns (Appendix Figure~\ref{fig:gridsize_performance}).